Answers to some of the most common questions I have

 For finishing the Baltic birch panels I use synthetic lacquer applied

 with a roller.
-Semi-gloss 25-50 is used.
-Usually two coatings will
+Matt is used.
+Usually two coatings will do with in

 coat before the final cutting.
 This reduce edge ripping as the outer